Puquios/sauce-labs_setup/README.md

 [![Deploy To Bluemix](https://bluemix.net/deploy/button.png)](https://hub.jazz.net/deploy/index.html?repository=https://github.com/Puquios/sauce-labs_setup.git)

-### The application
+### The application:
 Helloworld node application

-### The pipeline
+### The pipeline:
 As simple as it gets
-- Deploy
+* Deploy
-+ Deploys the HelloWorld Node.js app to Bluemix and exports the app name for use in the testing stage.
+    * Deploys the HelloWorld Node.js app to Bluemix and exports the app name for use in the testing stage.
-- Tests
+* Tests
-+ Runs a suite of tests via Sauce Labs against the deployed app.
+    * Runs a suite of tests via Sauce Labs against the deployed app.
 All the needed environment variables have been set.

 NOTE: The deploying to Bluemix Stage takes a while to complete.